GUIDE 2025

 How do you overcome feedback barriers?

 Feedback regulates, reinforces, and stimulates the communication process.
-Without it, the message sender cannot know whether the receiver has accepted the message or understood it.
+Without it, the message sender cannot know whether the receiver has accepted or understood the message.
 Listening is closely linked to feedback, as it is impossible to have effective feedback without having listened to the message.

 When should you not give feedback?